 Something is wrong with me.
 I am not good enough: If your romantic partner decided to break up with you, then you probably feel rejected.
-This leads to creating or re-enforcing beliefs of lack of self-worth.
+This leads to creating or re-enforcing beliefs of lack of self-worth and low self esteem.
 The higher truth is that you are perfect just the way you are.
 The higher truth is that you are worthy of infinite love.

 “I can’t live without you” is a common phrase.
 Many people believe that this phrase is an expression of great love.
 In reality, beneath this phrase hides attachment and neediness.
 Please know that, in our human evolution, it is normal to be dependent on our romantic partners, family and friends to meet some our needs.

 For example, you might have the need of being reminded frequently that you are beautiful because of lack of confidence.
 Your ex-romantic partner used to tell you that and now you feel a void.
 It is a need not met that adds to the intensity of the pain of being heartbroken.

 Please don’t judge yourself if you recognize you are a bit needy.
 It is normal in the human experience.
 Just be pro-active and do your best in working on meeting, as many as possible, your own needs.
 In the example of lack of self-esteem, you would work on raising your self-worth.